CrowdStrike/ansible_collection_falcon/README.md

 As of release > 3.2.18, we will now be following Ansible's development patterns for implementing Ansible's changelog fragments.
 This will require a changelog fragment to any PR that is not documentation or trivial.
 Most changelog entries will likely be `bugfixes` or `minor_changes`.
 Please refer to the documentation for [Ansible's changelog fragments](https://docs.ansible.com/ansible/devel/community/development_process.html#creating-changelog-fragments) to learn more.

+## Questions or Support?

+CrowdStrike Ansible Collection is a community-driven, open source project aimed at simplifying the integration and utilization of CrowdStrike's Falcon platform with Ansible automation.
+While not an official CrowdStrike product, the CrowdStrike Ansible Collection is maintained by CrowdStrike and supported in collaboration with the open source developer community.

+For additional information, please refer to the [SUPPORT.md](./SUPPORT.md) file.

 # License